Nike's latest PlayStation shoe celebrates a classic look

 After turning gamers into hypebeasts with a PlayStation-themed Nike release earlier this year, Paul George debuted a console-themed version of his PG 2.5 sneaker in a game tonight against the Golden State Warriors.
 Appropriately timed near the release of the PlayStation Classic mini-console, this PG 2.5 X PlayStation pair pays homage to the original system with its original gray color plus a PS logo on the tongue of the left shoe.

-It doesn't quite match the cool factor of the DualShock-like PG2 PlayStation's light-up tongue, but at least it won't require batteries that can't be replaced once they wear out.
+Alone, it doesn't quite match the cool factor of the DualShock-like PG2 PlayStation's light-up tongue, (these still light up) but it will still have the consistent flair even after its batteries wear out.
 Other PlayStation Nikes have focused on the Air Force 1, which saw a QuickStrike release last year at E3 (we doubt that will happen in 2019 for obvious reasons) after limited releases in 2006 and 2009.
 If you'd like to get a pair of these, keep an eye on Nike's SNKRS app and "select" retailers December 1st.